 - pink salt to taste

-- 2 tsp. liquid sweetener like rice- or maple syrup
+- 2 tsp. liquid sweetener like rice- or maple syrup, or agave

 Add ingredients to a small glass jar and shake well.
 Add pink or sea salt to taste.

-I hope I have been able to inspire you to make some yummy lunches and to spoil yourself and your loved ones with some healthy meals even when on the go!
+I hope I have been able to inspire you with these easy vegan lunch ideas to go and to spoil yourself and your loved ones with some healthy, filling, nutritious meals.
 If you have any questions post them below and also which of these boxes you would prefer!

 Thank you for reading,